tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/基本操作/GET Bucket Object Versions_intl_en.md

 ## Description

 The GET Bucket Object Versions API is used to retrieve all objects in a bucket and their historical version information.
-You can also filter certain objects and their version information by specifying relevant parameters.
+You can also filter certain objects and their version information by specifying relevant parameters.The requester needs to have read permissions to the storage bucket.

-> If you use a sub-account to initiate this request, you need to be granted the permission to `GET Bucket Object Versions` by the root account.
-If you initiate it as a root account, you have this permission by default.

 ## Request